HubSpot/general-store/README.md

   };

   return GeneralStore.define()
-    // the stores getter should return the public subset of the store's data .defineGet(function() {
+    // the store's getter should return the public subset of its data .defineGet(function() {
       return users;
     })